Which is the best retail marketing solution for you?

 Display for electronics brand

-A counter display unit is a stand-alone presentation, usually with smaller items.
-Placed on a shop counter or a table, it encourages consumers to purchase spontaneously.
-They are a great way of showcasing products instore without utilising footprint.
+A countertop display is a stand-alone presentation, usually with smaller items.
+Placed on a shop counter or table, it encourages shoppers to buy on the spot.
+It's a great way to showcase products without taking up much space.

 Counter-top for candy